boliqq07/featurebox/docs/Guide/data_type.rst

     "row","group","atomic_radius_calculated","mendeleev_no","critical_temperature","density_of_solid",
     "average_ionic_radius","average_cationic_radius","average_anionic_radius",]

-**Combination or mathematical processing of atomic features according to composition ratio.**
+- **2. Combination or mathematical processing of atomic features according to composition ratio.**

 This is one key method to get state features!!!